artificialsolutions/teneoteamsconnector/README.md

 Regarding the logger configuration (file `log4j2.json` in `src\main\resources` in the source code), in order to test the application it is highly recommended to have it on the `debug` or `trace` level.
 If you have it on those sensitivity levels, it might log some PII, like user BSIDs, user inputs etc. Thus it should be set to have less sensitivity in production (`info` or `warn` for example).

-## Setting up a bot in Azure

-Access [https://portal.azure.com](https://portal.azure.com) and create a bot there.
-Go to the bot's configuration and add the connectors' public URL in the field **Messaging endpoint** in the format `https://YOUR-PUBLIC-DOMAIN/api/messages` where `YOUR-PUBLIC-DOMAIN` is the public domain your connector is running on.

 ### Teneo Solution configuration